mvdwetering/yamaha_ynca/README.md

 The list of working models below is based on reports from users and info found on the internet.

-Based on this info, it seems that receivers in the mentioned series from 2010 onwards are likely to work.
+Based on this information, receivers in the mentioned series from 2010 onwards are likely to work.
 So even if your model is not listed, just give it a try.

 If your receiver works and is not in the list, please post a message in the [discussions](https://github.com/mvdwetering/yamaha_ynca/discussions) so it can be added.